 What defenses are there to Dealing in Stolen Property?

 Referring back to the statute’s definition of Dealing in Stolen Property, the State will be required to prove that you knew or should have known that the property was stolen.

 In many cases, this is a valid defense.
 If you are accused of pawning something that you didn’t know was stolen, you can raise that as a defense.
 An example of this would be a situation where a friend gives you a video game system and asks you to pawn it for cash.
 If you didn’t know that your friend had stolen that video game system, you have a defense to the charge.

 However, remember that the statute says “knew or should have known.”
 This means that if the evidence suggests that you did know the item was stolen, or the circumstances made it obvious that the item was stolen, the State will be able to successfully argue that you should have known the property was stolen.
 Then, the burden of proof shifts to you to prove that you didn’t know.

-When we meet to talk about your case, we will go over any other defenses that might apply to the specific circumstances of your case.
+When we meet to talk about your case, I will go over any other defenses that might apply to the specific circumstances of your case.

 Do I need an attorney for a Dealing in Stolen Property charge?

 Absolutely yes.
 You are facing a possible prison sentence.
-An attorney can help you fight the charge, mitigate the potential penalty, and give you the best possible chance of avoiding jail time and a permanent felony conviction on your record.
+Whether you hire me, or someone else, a theft defense attorney can help you fight the charge, mitigate the potential penalty, and give you the best possible chance of avoiding jail time and a permanent felony conviction on your record.

-If you have been charged with Dealing In Stolen Property in Okaloosa County, call Flaherty Defense Firm today for a free, confidential consultation at (850) 243-6097.
+If you have been charged with Dealing In Stolen Property in Okaloosa County, call me today for a free, confidential consultation at (850) 243-6097.